 After completing your coursework in Phases One, Two, and Three, you will finalize your program by selecting a degree completion option.
 You can choose to either complete a thesis, take six additional course hours with a comprehensive examination, or enroll in the Experiential Leadership Completion Program.

 The MAOL program offers one of the most innovative completion options available in higher education.
-We call this option the Experiential Leadership Completion Program (ELCP).
+We call this completion option the Experiential Leadership Completion Program (ELCP).
 Many ELCP participants will find that this program provides the most significant leadership development experience of their careers.
+Please download the ELCP brochure and view the video to learn more.

 Graduate certificates provide an opportunity for a focused program of graduate study in a specified topic.
 You may complete the certificate program while enrolled in a graduate degree program, or you may be admitted directly to the certificate program.
 Hours taken in completion of the graduate certificate may be applicable to a graduate degree program.
 Certificate admission, retention, and completion GPA requirements are the same as for graduate degree programs.
 Learn more